Leibaky/Yandex-Practicum/Project №12 Taxi order forecasting/readme.md

 ## Result

 All models obtained approximately the same results.
-However, the needed RMSE level could be reached only with Catboost model.
+However, the needed RMSE level could be reached only with Catboost algorithm.

 ## Tools used